Turkey Apple Chili (Crockpot + Stovetop!)

 - Heat the olive oil in a medium pan over medium heat.
 Add the onion and cook, stirring often until soft, about 8-10 minutes.
 Add the turkey, sprinkle with 1/4 teaspoon salt, and cook until browned, stirring often, about 5-8 minutes.

-- Add the garlic, cumin, chili powder, cinnamon, and chipotle pepper, stirring to combine.
+- Add the garlic, cumin, chili powder, cinnamon, and chipotle powder, stirring to combine.
 Cook 1-2 minutes, stirring often.

-- Add the tomato sauce, chicken broth, apple cider, apples, and bay leaf, stirring to combine.
+- Add the tomato sauce, beans, chicken broth, apple cider, apples, and bay leaf, stirring to combine.

 - Cover and bring to a boil, then reduce to a simmer.
 Simmer, covered, for 20-25 minutes, or until the apples have softened.
 Remove the lid and simmer to thicken, if desired.